-SIGN UP TO VOLUNTEER by clicking the Volunteer Now link on this website (yeah, it’s right there, just over to your left, near the top…yeah, that’s it, click!)
+SIGN UP TO VOLUNTEER by clicking the Volunteer Now link over to your left (link will be available beginning December 1, 2017).
 You can also email the RD directly at: email@example.com.

 The Miwok 100K could not take place without many wonderful volunteers who mark the course, prepare food for and work at the aid stations and the start/finish, and help remove the ribbons and clean up afterwards.